hashicorp/vault/website/source/docs/secrets/ssh/index.html.md

 stays within Vault.
 This allows SSH public keys to be signed by Vault and then verified using only the public key.

-It's recommended to set up the remote machines not only with the public key (`TrustedUserCAKeys` option in OpenSSH) but also with the list of revoked keys (`RevokedKeys` option in OpenSSH), so that any certificate revoked before it's normal expiry time can be blocked correctly.

 ### Configure a CA certificate

 To configure the backend, an SSH key pair must be generated to serve as the CA key: